IMsumitkumar/python-basics-QnA/Functions.md

 It also allows for creating simpler interfaces for functions with many optional arguments by fixing some of the arguments and leaving others to be passed at the call site.

-###  How do you use the "first-class functions" in Python?
+### Q:  How do you use the "first-class functions" in Python?

 In Python, a function is a first-class citizen, which means that it can be treated like any other data type, such as an int or a string.
 This means that a function can be: